TECMANIC/docgogrocery/docs/backend/cleaninstall/step1.md

 2. Open the uncompressed folder and locate the ZIP File named "Backend.zip".

 After this, you have different courses of action.
-You can select the most comfortable for you.
-We will explain the most and easy common ways you can complete the task.
+You can select the most comfortable you feel with.
+We will explain in detail the options that can help you to complete the task.

 ### Upload using HTTP File Manager
 {: .mx-3 }
  Log-in to your web hosting services and access the File Manager provided within.
+Upload backend zip file in root folder.
  {: .mx-3 }

-There are different kinds of user interfaces on the Internet so we suggest you ask your Hosting Provider if there are further questions on how to upload zip file to the main folder.
-Usually when you upload the file this way root folder can be named "/" or "public_html" and file will be there.
+There are different kinds of user interfaces on the Internet.
+Usually, when you upload a file this way, the root folder can be named “/” or “public_html” and you can find the file there.
+We suggest asking your hosting provider or server admin, if the file can not be located or if you may need further assistance in regards to the path through which uploaded files are addressed.
 {: .mx-3 }

-Extract the files and you will have a similar view like the one it shows next.
+Next, extract the files and you will have a similar folder structure to the one in the image.
 {: .mx-3 }

 ![Requirements Verification Screen](/assets/images/backend_installer/uploadhttp.png)